bmarandel/Collect-Files-Via-McAfee-ePO/README.md

 If you are not familliar with collecting **McAfee Agent** log, please review the **Knowledge Center** article [KB91283](https://kc.mcafee.com/corporate/index?page=content&id=KB91283).
 Or review the McAfee Agent 5.6 documentation chapter [Viewing McAfee Agent logs](https://docs.mcafee.com/bundle/agent-5.6.x-product-guide/page/GUID-F2605AD0-BCFC-415A-8A56-212526CC4324.html).

 ### McAfee Agent Policy
 The **General** settings of your McAfee Agent policy must be modified to permitted the following actions to write files in the McAfee Agent logs folder.
 To do this, please unselect the setting __Enable self protection (Windows Only)__ from the **General options** section.
-To re-enforce protection of the McAfee Agent services, process, files and registry we will have to implement a custom set of **Expert Rules** through Endpoint Security Exploit Prevention.
-Please see Appendix A to implement a proposed set of rules.
+To enforce protection of the McAfee Agent files and registry we will have to implement a custom set of **Expert Rules** through Endpoint Security Exploit Prevention.
+(Please see Appendix A to implement a proposed set of rules.)

+**Note:** _You may also want to set a lower value for the ASCI.
+As we need to revert back the McAfee Agent policy once the file is collected, an ASCI set to 5 or 10 minutes will be perfect._

+## Workflow for collecting files
+Here I would like to take time to share a recommanded workflow to proceed with the content shared.
+If you are interrested in collecting files from endpoints and you have prepared your ePO Client Task / MVISION EDR Reaction and McAfee Agent policy, please use the following workflow as a Best Practice:
+1. Apply the McAfee Agent policy (with self-protection disabled) on your targeted endpoint.
+2. Run the ePO Client Task / MVISION EDR Reaction to prepare the file(s) for collect.
+3. Collect the files via the action Single System Troubleshooting.
+4. Revert back the McAfee Agent policy to your default one.

 ## Preparing the file for collect